HackMidwest/hackmidwest2024/README.md

 <br /><br />

 ## Everyone is John
 Based on the popular [table-top role-playing-game](https://rtwolf.github.io/Everyone-is-John/), We created a web-based multiplayed cooperative story-telling game where the rules are simple: everyone is john.
 Each player takes turns controlling our protagonist, John, in order to complete their hidden objectives using a set of predetermined skills.

 The gameplay is relatively straightforward: players select their skills and objectives in private and then join a video call.
 Each player starts with ten tokens.
 The players use these tokens to bid for control of John.
-Then, the AI Game Master sets the scene for our players and the player that bid the most, gets a chance to describe to the Game Master what action they would like John to take.
+Then, the AI Game Master sets the scene for our players, and the player that bid the most gets a chance to describe to the Game Master what action they would like John to take.

 Think of it like a choose your own adventure game with AI-generated storylines, where the possibilities are endless.